skateman/insights-rbac-api-client-ruby/docs/AccessApi.md

 api_instance = RBACApiClient::AccessApi.new
 application = 'application_example' # String | The application name to obtain access for the principal opts = {
-  username: 'username_example', # String | Unique username of the principal to obtain access for
+  username: 'username_example', # String | Unique username of the principal to obtain access for (only available for admins, and if supplied, takes precedence over the identity header).
   limit: 10, # Integer | Parameter for selecting the amount of data returned.
   offset: 0 # Integer | Parameter for selecting the offset of data.
 }

 begin
-  #Get the permitted access for a principal in the tenant
+  #Get the permitted access for a principal in the tenant (defaults to principal from the identity header)
   result = api_instance.get_principal_access(application, opts)
   p result
 rescue RBACApiClient::ApiError => e